 How do new RPPs acquire the funding to start their work?

-Several maturing partnerships suggest that new RPPs first make their case to local funders.
-These funders have a stake in children and youth in their city or region, and may be inclined to invest in a project that directly addresses their local priorities.
-If local foundations are scarce or focused in other areas, it is possible to appeal to corporate funders interested in place-based impact or to national foundations with interest in local RPPs.
+Several maturing partnerships suggest that new RPPs first make their case to local funders, especially those that are inclined to invest in a project that directly addresses their local priorities.
+If local foundations are scarce or are focused in other areas, it is possible to appeal to corporate funders interested in place-based impact or to national foundations with a particular interest in research-practice partnerships.

 Who funds RPP efforts?

 National foundations often have very tightly developed strategies for grantmaking, and sometimes focus a significant portion of their funding on specific projects by-invitation only.
-Though this may seem to narrow funding prospects, it also presents an opportunity for significant funding if a particular RPPs’ work is well-aligned with a national foundation’s goals.
+Though this may seem to narrow funding prospects, it also presents an opportunity for significant funding if a particular RPP’s work is well-aligned with a national foundation’s goals.

 Regional and local funders are often interested in proposals that build capacity in their own backyard, and in work that demonstrates effectiveness in improving outcomes for local populations.
 In some cases, these outlets may be able to provide the difficult-to-secure core support that many partnerships need.
 Family foundations can be national or regional in scope, but may have commitments to particular lines of inquiry or work that supports particular populations.
 If there is alignment, these foundations can be good sources of support over multiple years.